 It’s now optional; it’s no longer required to get a General and higher license.
 Ironically it’s gaining popularity now that it’s optional!
-There are occasional meetings of the class and weekly code practice sessions on a radio net.
+One of the club’s CW gurus found the online education at https://cwops.org/.
+He recommends it.

 NEC Antenna Modeling:

 This one-Saturday seminar assumes you have very little or no experience in antenna modeling.
 During this approximately three hour seminar at a local library we will cover:

 - The background of NEC and NEC based antenna modeling